Everdome (DOME) Price Hits $0.0008

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Everdome was first traded on December 27th, 2021.
 Everdome’s total supply is 97,329,117,815 tokens and its circulating supply is 18,873,513,332 tokens.
-Everdome’s official website is everdome.io.
-The official message board for Everdome is everdome.io/news.
+The official website for Everdome is everdome.io.
 Everdome’s official Twitter account is @everdome_io and its Facebook page is accessible here.
+Everdome’s official message board is everdome.io/news.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Everdome directly using US dollars.
-Investors seeking to trade Everdome should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Everdome using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Everdome directly using US dollars.
+Investors seeking to trade Everdome should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Everdome using one of the exchanges listed above.

 Receive News & Updates for Everdome Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Everdome and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.